jacobmckenney/tornado-analysis/README.md

 analysis.
 Also includes a pdf explaining the tornado dataset used
 - `figures`: Folder containing figures that are produced by running `analysis.py`
+- `testing.py`: Script that tests our functions against a smaller dataset
+- `test_data`: Directory holding test files
+- `test_figures`: Figures created by our testing script

 ## Running Our Script
 ### Required Packages